Ringdealer/Disasters/README.md

 ---
 ### Comments and Suggestions

-After saving the dataframe as a csv file and then read it again into a new dataframe I notice that the column `Personnel Involved`, wich `float` values were converted to `int` via `astype(Int64)`, was converted back to `float`.
-I took care of this running again `astype(64)`.
+After saving the dataframe as a csv file and then read it again into a new dataframe I notice that the column `Personnel Involved`, which `float` values were converted to `int` via `astype(Int64)`, was converted back to `float`.
+I took care of this running again `astype(Int64)`.
 It is possible this is happening because Python's built-in csv module is very unsophisticated at handling mixed data types and does this type of conversion at import time.

 In the creation of the `Region` column the function `create_region_col`, which uses the package `reverse_geocode` via the function `get_location`, took more than a minute to execute.
 Any suggestion will be appreciated.